 Unlike some towns, Newburgh isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Newburgh are a mix of both white- and blue-collar jobs.
 Overall, Newburgh is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Newburgh who work in office and administrative support (14.50%), management occupations (13.76%), and sales jobs (11.92%).

-As is often the case in a small town, Newburgh doesn't have a public transportation system that people use for their commute.
+Newburgh is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of people in Newburgh who are college-educated is somewhat higher than the average US community of 21.84%: 25.15% of adults in Newburgh have at least a bachelor's degree.